SelamT94/Shopping-site/README.md

 # Shopping-site
-a shooping website built using angular .
+a shoping website built using angular .